Legend96th/cisco-networking-notes/Ether-channel.md

     * Duplex
     * VLAN assignment
   * EtherChannel guard
-    * A feature that can detect mismatched channel parameters between switches, generate an error message, &nd place a poirt into an error disabled state
+    * A feature that can detect mismatched channel parameters between switches, generate an error message, and place a port into an error disabled state
   * Types of etherchannels
     * Layer 2 EtherChannel
       * A connection make up of a logical grouping of ports into a virtual interface that is configurable as a Layer 2 interface